Clive Boultbee Brooks: Career

 Born in 1963, Boultbee Brooks originally trained as a chartered surveyor.

 In 1987, Boultbee Brooks co-founded property development company Boultbee alongside his brother, Steve, with £7,000.
 The company initially started developing industrial space in Shoreditch, London.

-Over the coming years, Boultbee Brooks built large holdings in UK shopping centres before subsequently disposing of these assets in the run up to the global financial crisis.
+Over the coming years, Boultbee Brooks built large holdings in UK shopping malls before subsequently disposing of these assets before the 2008 financial crisis.
 In the four years running up to 2005, the brothers sold 17 shopping centres totaling €1 billion, choosing to focus on mainland European real estate instead.

 As of 2006, the company had acquired $2.7 billion of European commercial real estate funded with $1.9 billion of debt.
 At the time the company was based in a converted cocoa barge moored at Cadogan Pier in Chelsea on the River Thames.

 In 2007, the brothers bought 10 shopping centres in Sweden from the Swedish government.

 In 2014, Boultbee Brooks launched a UK-focused property company, Boultbee Brooks Real Estate.